tevador/RandomX/doc/vm.md

 The arithmetic logic unit (ALU) performs integer operations.
 The ALU can perform binary integer operations from 7 groups (addition, subtraction, multiplication, division, bitwise operations, shift, rotation) with operand sizes of 64 or 32 bits.

 #### FPU
 The floating-point unit performs IEEE-754 compliant math using 64-bit double precision floating point numbers.
 Five basic operations are available: addition, subtraction, multiplication, division and square root.
+All operations work with two packed double precision numbers.

 #### Binary encoding
 The VM stores and loads all data in little-endian byte order.
-Signed numbers are represented using two's complement.
+Signed integer numbers are represented using two's complement.